caseyg/awesome/TOPICS.md

 *   [ApoorvSaxena/lozad.js](https://github.com/ApoorvSaxena/lozad.js) - 🔥  Highly performant, light ~1kb and configurable lazy loader in pure JS with no dependencies for responsive images, iframes and more

-*   [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
+*   [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The essential checklist for modern web development, for humans and AI agents

 *   [marcbachmann/node-html-pdf](https://github.com/marcbachmann/node-html-pdf) - This repo isn't maintained anymore as phantomjs got dreprecated a long time ago.
 Please migrate to headless chrome/puppeteer.